Ann Little – driven to a terrible act

 In July 1882, George Little was fined 1 shilling and 6d for allowing two cows and a pony to stray at Sowerby Row.
 It’s the same George, as he was said to be ‘very deaf’.
 He told the court the cattle ‘would get out and he could not help it’.
 And sighed audibly with relief when shown the extent of the fine.
 Sowerby Row is three/four miles from Hegglehead.
 His capacities as a farmer clearly hadn’t improved in 12 months.

 And what of Ann Little?
 After her nine months with hard labour in prison – and with the thought of what she had nearly done surely affecting her for the rest of her life – what future did she have?
-Was she desperate enough to go back to George, even for a short time?
+Was she desperate enough to go back to George?
 Could she face going back to somewhere where people knew what she had done?

 And did she ever have any contact with her children again?
-And could they, especially Annie and Joseph, ever face her, after she had come so close to killing them both?
+And could they, especially Ann and Joseph, ever face her, after she had come so close to killing them both?

 Ann Little in later life

-She is housekeeper to a stationary engineman called Lancelot Barnes, 47, born Westward, Cumberland.
+In 1891, she is housekeeper to a widowed stationary engineman called Lancelot Barnes, 47, born Westward, Cumberland.
+Ann may well have known him when she was younger.

 By 1901, Ann (now 60) was in Borrowdale.
 She was a domestic servant to widowed John Richardson, 72, and his children (aged 35 down to six).
-This Ann is ‘born Ireby’ – matching her entry as Ann Brownrigg in 1851.
+John’s brother, Joseph, was married to Ann’s sister Mary Brownrigg

 The hero

-It would be nice to end on a happier note, with a word on the man who averted tragedy.
+It would be nice to end with a word on the man who averted tragedy.
 Sadly, it doesn’t help that the stories refer to the man who waded into the river as Jonathan Oldman in initial reports and Jonathan Oldcorn later.
 This may simply be confusion with Ann’s aunt, as there is no suggestion he was a relation.
-There is no Jonathan Oldcorn on the census.

 Ten years later, he is still there, but now a farmer with a wife and three young children.
 His wife Catherine (née Mallionson) died in 1908, aged 55; leaving him and the now-grown-up children there in 1911.